mauilema/mauilema/README.md

 - A fan of team competitions like the Olympics

 ## 🔭 I’m currently working on:
-- My personal profile site
+- My personal portfolio site
 - Algorithms and Data Structures
 - Optimizing previous projects